Data analysis and data analytics are often treated as interchangeable terms, but they hold slightly different meanings.

 - Google Search Operators

-Data analysis is the process of examining, transforming, and arranging raw data in a specific way to generate useful information from it.
-In essence, data analysis allows for the evaluation of data through analytical and logical reasoning to lead to some sort of outcome or conclusion in some context.
-It is a multi-faceted process that involves a number of steps, approaches, and diverse techniques.
+Data analysis allows for the evaluation of data through analytical and logical reasoning to lead to an outcome or conclusion within a stipulated context.
+It is a multifaceted process that involves a number of steps, approaches, and diverse techniques.
 The approach you take to data analysis depends largely on the type of data available for analysis and the purpose of the analysis.